Categories

 5. Meanwhile chop the onion, celery and carrot and fry them very gently (for about 20 mins) in the butter, until again you see some slight charring occur.

-6. Tip the roasted tomatoes and the caramelised onion, celery and carrot into a saucepan, add the chopped basil and stock, and simmer with the lid on for about 30 mins.
+6. Tip the roasted tomatoes and the caramelised onion, celery and carrot into a saucepan, peel the skin off the roasted garlic cloves and add them and the chopped basil (if you’re using these) and stock, and simmer with the lid on for about 30 mins.

 7. Liquidise the soup using a hand blender or a mixer with a blade.